sandoe/British-English-Academy/README.md

 ---

 ## Repository Structure
-British-English-Academy/

-├── 01_Kindergarten/

-│   ├── Lesson1.md

-│   ├── Lesson2.md

-│   └── ...

-│

-├── 02_First_Grade/

-│   ├── Lesson1.md

-│   └── ...

-│

-├── ...

-|

-├── 10_Tenth_Grade/

-│   ├── Lesson1.md

-│   └── ...

-│

-├── Assessments/
-│   ├── Kindergarten_Assessments.md
-│   ├── Grade1_Assessments.md
-│   └── ...
-│
-├── Resources/
-│   ├── Worksheets/
-│   ├── Reference_Material/
-│   └── Multimedia/
-│
-└── README.md
+- **Kindergarten to 10th Grade Folders**

-1. **Grade Folders**: Contain lesson files (`Lesson1.md`, `Lesson2.md`, etc.) with clear learning outcomes, practice exercises, and homework suggestions.
+  Each grade has its own folder containing markdown lesson files (e.g., `Lesson1.md`, `Lesson2.md`).
+Each lesson covers specific topics, practice exercises, and homework suggestions.

+- **Assessments**
-2. **Assessments**: Houses quizzes, tests, or grading rubrics for each grade level, enabling teachers to evaluate student progress.
+  A separate folder that holds quizzes, tests, or grading rubrics for each grade level, making it easy to evaluate student progress.

+- **Resources**
-3. **Resources**: Offers worksheets, reference material (vocabulary lists, grammar guides), and multimedia resources (images, audio, and video).
+  A collection of helpful materials such as worksheets, reference documents (vocabulary lists, grammar guides), and multimedia files (audio, video, images).
+These materials can be used to reinforce and enhance lessons.

+- **README.md**
+  An overview of the curriculum, including its objectives, how to navigate the repository, and how to contribute or get in touch.

 ---